 We will be doing the following:

-If you have any concerns about any of the above don't hesitate to get in touch with your GP to discuss further
+If you have any concerns about any of the above, don’t hesitate to contact your GP to discuss them further.